 What is clicker training?

-Because the dog will come to associate the sound of the click with the reward that follows, the clicker lets you hone in on the exact moment that you're rewarding, which makes it clear to your dog what you want from him.
+Because the dog will come to associate the sound of the click with the reward that follows, the clicker lets you hone in on the exact moment that you're rewarding, which makes it clear to your dog what you want from them.

 Tips for successfully clicker training your dog

 If you've decided to clicker train your dog, there are some things you should keep in mind.
 Here are some helpful tips to make your experience clicker training your dog as productive as possible.